The Jackal: July 2025

 Luxon has Another Hissy Fit

-In a display that can only be described as petulant, Prime Minister Christopher Luxon has resorted to name-calling, branding Labour leader Chris Hipkins “frickin’ Chris Hipkins” in a heated outburst over National's FamilyBoost failure.
+In a display that can only be described as petulant, Prime Minister Christopher Luxon has resorted to name-calling, branding Labour leader “frickin’ Chris Hipkins” in a heated outburst over National's FamilyBoost failure.
 This sorry spectacle, captured during a recent TV appearance, reveals a National Party leader unable to explain away the results of his failed policies and rattled by polls showing his popularity, and that of his coalition, sliding into the doldrums.

 Yesterday, RNZ reported: